pip-services/pip-services-docs/content/en/python/commons/reflect/type_descriptor.md

 linkTitle: "TypeDescriptor"
 gitUrl: "https://github.com/pip-services3-python/pip-services3-commons-python"
 description: >
-    The TypeDescriptor class allows you to examine a descriptor.
+    The TypeDescriptor class stores a reference to a type represented by the type name and library (module) where the type is defined.

 ---

 ### Description

-The TypeDescriptor class allows you to examine a descriptor by comparing it to another descriptor.
-It also allows you to get a string representation of the descriptor and to transform a string into a descriptor object.
+The TypeDescriptor class stores a reference to a type represented by the type name and library (module) where the type is defined.

 Important points